fxbonnet/better-sql-orm-in-java/README.md

 # Better SQL in Java

-WARNING : this project is only a toy POC, don't use it for real use cases.
+WARNING: this project is only a toy POC, don't use it for real use cases.

 ## The question

-I'm not happy with current solutions for SQL ORM in Java because they all are bad in a way or another :
+I'm not happy with current solutions for SQL ORM in Java because they all are bad in a way or another:
 - Hibernate is a half-assed solution
-- JPA took some parts of it but missed some crucial ones (aka « the Java way™ ») so it's mostly unusable as it
+- JPA took some parts of it but missed some crucial ones (aka « the Java way™ ») so it's mostly unusable as is
 - They are stuck in Java 3 or in Java 6
 - Bad magic everywhere including horrid runtime code generation
 - They are hard to debug
 - They want to make SQL look like Java classes, and the impedance strikes back
-- The error management is a mess : you got NullPointerExceptions or ClassCastExceptions because when you forgot a "mandatory" annotation
+- The error management is a mess: you got NullPointerExceptions or ClassCastExceptions whenever you forgot a "mandatory" annotation
 - Lazy loading + relations = total hell

-Is it a limitation of Java, or can we do better ?
+Is it a limitation of Java, or can we do better?

 ## What I want

-What I want is rely on Java paradigm :
+What I want is rely on Java paradigm:

 - As much type safety as possible
 - As much compile-time validation as possible